 Well, fine and dandy then.
 An oligarch's gotta oligarch sometimes, especially if the other members of the oligarchy are planning to do the same thing eventually.

 And that may be the key here.
-In deciding to engage the players by offering eminently resistible proposals, the owners may be saying that they can take playing the games or not playing them, because either way they're willing to lose a cuff button on their weekend dress shirts.
+In deciding to engage the players by offering eminently resistible proposals, the owners may be saying that they can take playing the games or not playing them, because either way they're will lose a cuff button on their weekend dress shirts.
 It's the joy of being a hardliner when it comes to other people's jobs because, hey, you got yours, largely through family money if not outright inheritance.

 But by being the first to say, "Hey, I have to squeeze from the bottom because times are hard, at least for people not me," Fisher has become a lightning rod for not only the players' position but also the game's designated tin ear.
 He is the face of, "Hey, YOU'RE in this together.
 Of all the blown opportunities this franchise has had in making itself a more central part of the Bay Area's portrait of sport, this is the one that may be hardest to reassemble.